2nd Carabinieri Mobile Brigade: Paratroopers Brigade Folgore

-While both the 7th and 13th Regiments originate from the 11th Carabinieri Mechanized Brigade, the history of the Carabinieri Regiment "Tuscania" can be traced from the Paratroopers Division Folgore.
+While both the 7th and 13th Regiments originate from the 11th Carabinieri Mechanized Brigade, the history of the Carabinieri Regiment "Tuscania" can be traced from the 185th Infantry Division "Folgore".

 After the end of the World War II, the Carabinieri did not immediately re-establish a Paratroopers unit; however, in 1951 the Army, on the basis of a specific Carabinieri proposal, formed a Parachute Carabinieri Unit in Viterbo, under the direct authority of the General Command, for riot emergencies.

 In 1958 the Unit was transferred to Livorno ("Vannucci" Barracks) and then to Pisa, the same city as the Parachute School, until 1962, when it was moved back to Livorno.

 On 1 January 1963, within the general Army reorganization, the Paratroopers Brigade Folgore of the Italian Army was formally established; the Parachute Carabinieri Unit was renamed Parachute Carabinieri Company.
 In the same year, the company was expanded and reorganized as Parachute Carabinieri Battalion "Tuscania" within the Folgore Brigade; in 1975 the Battalion was renamed I Parachute Carabinieri Battalion "Tuscania".